 How Boston Children’s Hospital approaches attention-deficit/hyperactivity disorder (ADHD)

 If you are a parent seeking essential information about treatment for ADHD—as well as guidance in helping your child live an active, healthy life while managing this disorder—you’re in the right place.
-The expert clinicians in Boston Children’s Division of Developmental Medicine, Department of Neurology and Department of Psychiatry have many years of experience caring for children and adolescents with ADHD.
+The expert clinicians in Boston Children’s Developmental Medicine Center, Department of Neurology and Department of Psychiatry have many years of experience caring for children and adolescents with ADHD.

 In addition, the Department of Neurology at Boston Children’s is home to a Learning Disabilities Program that: